elboletaire/password-strength-meter/README.md

 Compatiblity
 ------------

-This plugin was originally created in 2010 for jQuery 1.14, and the current relase has been tested under jQuery 1, 2 & 3.
+This plugin was originally created in 2010 for jQuery 1.14, and the current release has been tested under jQuery 1, 2 & 3.

 It should work in all browsers (even IE 666).